hicklin/hicklin/typst/resume.typ

 = Professional Summary

 #resume-item[
-  Results-driven embedded systems engineer with 7+ years of experience developing secure, reliable software for connected devices.
-Proficient in C++ and embedded Linux with growing expertise in Rust, delivering high-quality embedded solutions through cross-functional collaboration and technical leadership.
+  Results-driven systems engineer with 8+ years of experience developing secure, reliable software for connected devices.
+Proficient in Rust, C++ and embedded Linux, delivering high-quality embedded solutions through cross-functional collaboration and technical leadership.
 Passionate about advancing memory-safe programming practices in embedded systems through Rust adoption and open-source contributions.
 ]

 = Experience

 #resume-entry(
+  title: "Rust software engineer",
+  location: "Bristol, UK",
+  date: "Aug 2025 - Present",
+  description: "Open-source",
+)

+#resume-item[
+  Working on the Matter Smart Home Standard Rust SDK as an open-source contributor.
+I engage with tech leads from a number of organisations including Google, Espressif and the CSA and carry out the following tasks.

+  - Lead the design and implementation of application level APIs, otherwise know as "clusters".
+  - Add certification tests in CI against implemented clusters.
+  - Produce documentation for SDK users and contributors.
+  - Develop real-world examples and demonstrations.
+  - Present work to the community.
+]

+#resume-entry(
   title: "Lead Embedded Engineer",
   location: "Bristol, UK",
-  date: "Apr 2024 - Present",
+  date: "Apr 2024 - Oct 2025",
   description: "Dyson",
 )